Basket-Fatty/ShareBike/README.md

         station_name    station_name1
         postcode            postcode1

     report_all()---get all the travel information of all vehicles return a dictonary, the keys are vehilce id, values are lists of series of travel information

         report_all()[1][0]---the first travel information of vehicle1

+        info_id                     1
+        time                        1
+        status                 RENTED
+        station_name    station_name1
+        postcode            postcode1

+    report_period(start_time, end_time)---get the travel information of all vehicles during a period of time return a dictonary, the keys are vehilce id, values are lists of series of travel information

+        report_all()[1][0]---the first travel information of vehicle1